Cleveland Cavaliers star young guard Collin Sexton is coming off a second consecutive season in which he averaged north of 20 points.

 - Clippers get: Collin Sexton, future first-round pick

 The emergence of Mann during the Clippers’ postseason run sets up a potential intriguing summer for the team.
 Assuming Kawhi Leonard returns and with Paul George playing out of his mind, adding a third “star” to the mix by using Mann as trade bait is no longer out of the realm of possibility.
 The 24-year-old wing would be coveted by a team like Cleveland as would Zubac, who is also just 24 and would slide in at center next to Jarrett Allen.

 As for Los Angeles, the team has been in search of a point guard with both Leonard (prior to his injury) and George playing that part at times during the postseason.
 Sexton’s ability to score in the backcourt would also add another layer to the Clippers’ offense.
 It almost makes too much sense.
 It also doesn’t hurt that the Clippers get a future protected first-round pick given their lack of assets in that regard.

 Collin Sexton trade to the New York Knicks

 - Cavaliers get: Obi Toppin, future first-round pick

 - Knicks get: Collin Sexton

 To say that team president Leon Rose will be looking to make a blockbuster move for a star player after a surprising 2020-21 regular season would be an understatement.
-New York has building blocks in MVP candidate Julius Randle and young wing R.J.
+New York has building blocks in Most Improved Player Julius Randle and young wing R.J.
 Barrett.
 However, it has a major need in the backcourt.
 That’s where Collin Sexton could come into play.
 He’d team up with stud youngster Immanuel Quickley to form a solid pairing.

 As for Cleveland, the struggling organization would add a former College Basketball Player of the Year and top-eight pick in Obi Toppin.
 He’d team up with Jarrett Allen and fellow former lottery pick Isaac Okoro in the frontcourt.